yanliu1111/hotel_inventory_app_by_angular/README.md

 > - DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, DecimalPipe, PercentPipe, AsyncPipe, JsonPipe, SlicePipe.
 > 11. **HeaderModule:** We have created two feature mondules, one to show the scenario where we will not have any routing module we will have a component which is reusable and can accessed outside of its own mpdule, it is not going to be used inside its own module.
 Another example, we move all rooms related components inside its own rooms.module.ts. <br>
 > **So** header has own header.module.ts, and rooms has own rooms.module.ts.
+> 12. **Lazy Loading:** Lazy loading is for the modules really big, users wont be used frequently, not developers.
+Ask the business what is the frequency how many users expecting views.
+As you know the user behavior, you can implement lazy loading.
+Other views like user profile page, user dashboard, user settings, user account
+> <br>